chrisallick/VeryGoodSneakPeak/README.md

-# AwesomeTapesAwesomePlayer
+# Very Good Sneak Peak
-Awesome Tapes from Africa is awesome.
-Clicking each song in order to play them is not.
-Awesome Player fixes that and auto-plays through the queue.
-Awesome.
+Very Good is very good, but I hate clicking the items to see what they cost and who made them.
+This just puts a div overlay ontop of the images.

 Pretty Simple.